Related: InterContinental, London, Lux Hotel Collection, Theo Randall At The InterContinental, Video Tour

 Interestingly, the hotel is situated on the site of Queen Elizabeth II’s former residence (145 Piccadilly) and was opened in 1975.

-My favourite thing about this hotel is that it has the best Club Lounge in London.
+My favourite thing about this hotel is that it has the best Club Lounge in London, check it out in our video tour.
 This assessment is based on the luxury of the lounge and also takes into account the hotel price.

 The view from this Club Lounge is out of this world, the staff are unbeatable and full of personality, the food and drinks array is excellent and it really is a great place to spend the entire day.
 Read about all the benefits of this lounge in my more detailed review of the InterContinental Club Lounge.